Gopinath-Kumar/WalletTestAutomation/README.md

 # WalletTestAutomation

 # Contains all the base class, Implementation, Locators & test cases
-# base package - contains base class
+# base package - contains base class for implementation in page objects class
 # Config package - contains all the resouce locators & credentials
 # Page Objects package - contains all the implementation for the corresponding pages
 # test cases package - contains the test case class for the corresponding scenarios give (scenario 1 & scenario 2)